 If you’ve got all the things they’re looking for, you’ll inevitably rank higher.
 If you don’t have those things, you’re leaving it up to chance.

 If done well, off-site SEO will boost brand awareness and cast your site in a positive light that will also translate into positive signals to the search engines, more organic mentions of your site by others, and more authority.

-Off-site SEO includes a lot of different aspects, but to me the most important are link building, building and monitoring your brand, and social media.
+Off-site SEO includes a lot of different aspects, the most important are said to be link building, building and monitoring your brand, and social media.

-To improve your backlink profile, you need to do two things.
-One is check and monitor your backlink profile, which you can do in the Google Search Console.
+- One is to check and monitor your backlink profile, which you can do in the Google Search Console.

-#5: Adjust the technical aspects of your site
+#5: Adjust the Technical Aspects of Your Site

 This is the part that most bloggers dread, especially if you don’t have a great understanding of how the technical side of your website works.

 Without addressing certain issues, you can’t build a solid foundation to give your blog the best chance to rank for relevant keywords.

 But if you have to direct your efforts in the most opportune way, you should focus on these five, as a basic starting point to building a solid foundation for your blog.

 - Sitemap Optimization

-- Page Speed
+- Page Speed.

-- Mobile-Friendly Layout
+- Mobile-Friendly Layout.

-- Site Security
+- Site Security.

 If you can manage to take care of these four major issues, you’ll stand a much better chance to being ranked well in the search engines, because all of these aspects affect the user experience of your site.